 Your vehicle should be in sound mechanical condition with no leaks or known problems.
 We recommend that your vehicle should have some miles on the odometer in its current build so you can work out the gremlins before you hit the trails around Moab.

 Licensing and Insurance

 All drivers of vehicles on the trails need to have a valid drivers license.
 All vehicles need to have valid insurance to operate on public roads as required by state in which they are registered.

-All vehicles are required to have a CB radio.
+All vehicles are required to have an FRS or GMRS radio.

-Please note: If you have a Ham radio, you also must have at least a hand-held CB, since most trail leaders will not have Ham.
+Please note: If you have a Ham radio, you also must have at least a hand-held FRS radio, since many trail leaders will not have Ham.
 (We love amateur radio, but we recognize that only a small portion of our attendees will have it).

 TLCA VEHICLE REQUIREMENTS